uparlayan/Graphics32_RBC/README.md

 # Graphics32_RBC
 > Graphics Extension that extend of Graphics32 Library for Delphi and Lazarus by Uğur PARLAYAN.

+[EN] This is not a requirement, but; We are curious about what you are doing in your projects using this library.
+We would appreciate it if you share the images with us. (ugurparlayan@gmail.com)

+[TR] Bu bir gereklilik değil ama; Bu kütüphaneyi kullanarak projelerinizde neler yaptığınızı merak ediyoruz.
+Görselleri bizimle de paylaşırsanız seviniriz. ( ugurparlayan@gmail.com )

 # Türkçe (Turkish)

 Bu bileşen paketinin kullanılabilmesi için aşağıdaki linkte yer alan kütüphanenin RAD Studio'ya önceden kurulmuş olmasını gerektirir.